 Non-Identity Theodicy

 Since Derek Parfit’s Reasons and Persons, there has been a growing literature in the ethics of procreation and in intergenerational ethics reflecting on the following question: does it matter morally whether or not the people harmed or benefited by an action would have existed had that action not been performed?
+For instance, could a mother have wronged her child by her choice of with whom to procreate, given that any choice other than the child’s father would have produced not that child but a different child or no child at all?
 Parfit terms cases where the affected people are not identical with anyone who would have existed otherwise cases of non-identity.
-Theodicy is also concerned with evaluating actions that determine who will live, but, with a couple of exceptions, sustained reflection on non-identity considerations has been absent from contemporary work on the problem of evil.
+Theodicy is also concerned with evaluating actions that determine who will live—specifically, divine actions impacting the type of universe that has been created and sustained.
+If a different universe would have produced different people or no people at all, this complicates the question of whether God has wronged anyone by his choice of universe.
+However, with a couple of exceptions, extended reflection on non-identity considerations has been absent from contemporary work on the problem of evil.

-In what follows, I develop a theodicy – proposed reasons why an all-loving and all-powerful God might allow evil and suffering – that takes as its primary claim the position that our existence as the individuals that we are depends on the evil and suffering that preceded our coming to be.
+In what follows, I develop a theodicy—proposed reasons why an all-loving and all-powerful God might allow evil and suffering—that takes as its primary claim the position that our existence as the individuals that we are depends on the evil and suffering that preceded our coming to be.
 Robert Adams developed some elements of this theodicy, especially in articles in the 1970s, but he says that his work in this area does not constitute a theodicy.
 Here I aim to organize and add to Adams’ ideas in order to construct a full theodicy.

-Once I have presented the theodicy, I will argue for the moral sufficiency of the divine reasons it proposes by making an analogy between divine creation and human procreation.
-Reflection on the morality of human procreation implies, I will suggest, that it is not always wrong to create people into an environment in which you know they will suffer seriously.
-I will argue, further, that if you think voluntary human procreation is in general morally permissible, you have even more reason to think that divine creation and sustenance is morally permissible; conversely, if you think it would be immoral for God to create and sustain our universe, then you have even more reason to think voluntary human procreation is in general immoral.
+Once I have presented the theodicy, I argue for the moral sufficiency of the divine reasons it proposes by making an analogy between divine creation and human procreation.
+Reflection on the morality of human procreation implies, I suggest, that it is not always wrong to create people into an environment in which you know they will suffer seriously.
+I argue, further, that if you think voluntary human procreation is in general morally permissible, you have even more reason to think that divine creation and sustenance is morally permissible; conversely, if you think it would be immoral for God to create and sustain our universe, then you have even more reason to think voluntary human procreation is in general immoral.

-For a theodicy to be successful, it must meet two primary conditions: first, it should show that God has not wronged anyone by allowing evil and suffering; second, it should show that God’s allowance of evil and suffering is motivated by virtue rather than by some flaw in character.
+For a theodicy to be successful, it must meet two primary conditions: first, it should show that God has not wronged anyone by allowing evil and suffering, and, second, it should show that God’s allowance of evil and suffering is motivated by virtue rather than by some flaw in character.
 Non-Identity Theodicy suggests that these two conditions can be met if three other conditions are fulfilled: